Malcolm L. McCallum: Education, research, teaching and service

 McCallum was born in Maywood, Illinois.
 He earned his BS with a double major in agriculture and biology from Illinois State University,.
 He earned a MS in Environmental Biology from Eastern Illinois University and the PhD degree in Environmental Science from Arkansas State University, specializing in ecotoxicology and conservation ecology.
-He is notable alumni from all three universities.
-He has been ranked among the 150 most influential environmental scientists and in the top 200 american zoologists.
+He has been ranked among the 150 most influential environmental scientists and in the top 200 American zoologists.

 In 1997 his discovery of deformed frogs in Madison County, Illinois received media coverage in St. Louis news outlets.
 He then worked at the St. Louis Children's Aquarium as the institution's grant writer, and designed educational programs, conducted research on the use of bovine somatotropin (bST) applications in aquaculture, and delivered tours and extension programming until he left to pursue his PhD in 1999.
 He also organized and edited the First International Symposium on the conservation and sustainability of the ornamental fish industry on Rio Negro River, Manaus.
-He participated in several areas of research that later were published by the aquarium from 1999-2001.
+He participated in several areas of research that later were published by the aquarium from 1999 to 2001.
 Stanley E. Trauth was his doctoral mentor.